 Throat, neck, or jaw discomfort

-Unexplained discomfort in the neck or jaw or tightness in the throat can indicate a heart attack, says Dr. Kini—those are signs you should immediately contact a doctor.
+Unexplained discomfort in the neck or jaw or tightness in the throat can indicate a heart attack, says Dr. Kini, who says those are signs you should immediately contact a doctor.

 - Centers for Disease Control and Prevention: "Heart Disease Facts"